-Form 1.6a and 1.6b System Hourly Loads
+Form 1.6a System Hourly Loads

-Form 1.6a reports actual system hourly loads and losses for calendar years 2019 and 2020 and forecasted hourly loads for 2022.
+Form 1.6a reports actual system hourly loads and losses for 2023 and 2024 and forecasted hourly loads for 2025.
 Hourly system loads are to be reported in MW.
 UDCs should provide a brief explanation of how loads were measured, including the timing of hourly readings such as the beginning of the hour, the ending of the hour, or integration within the hour.
-In addition, corrections for daylight saving time should be highlighted and include a description of correction method.
-If complete loads for 2020 are not yet available, filers are asked to submit at least through September 30, 2020.
+In addition, corrections for Daylight Saving Time should be highlighted and include a description of correction method.
+If complete loads for 2024 are not available, filers are asked to submit at least through September 30, 2024.